vanilophp/docs/enums.md

 Vanilo uses enums for quite several occasions using the [Konekt Enum](https://github.com/artkonekt/enum) library and it's [Eloquent Binding](https://github.com/artkonekt/enum-eloquent).
-Enums are first class citizens in Concord as well in order to enable applications to customize them.
+Enums are first class citizens in Concord in order to enable applications to customize them.

 ## What's An Enum?